Ocean Kayaking Adventures: A Guide for New Kayakers

 Ocean kayaks are typically between 28″ to 34.5″ wide.
 The wider width allows better stability in the water and room for you to sit in or sit on the kayak comfortably.
-The length depends on whether you prefer to paddle alone (solo) or with a partner (tandem sea kayak).

 Sit-on vs. Sit-in

 A sit-on-top kayak like the Malibu Two ocean kayak has an open cockpit.
 As its name implies, you will sit on top of the vessel, providing a better view as you sit above the water level.
-Fishing kayaks usually have this design.

 On the other hand, a sit-inside kayak is the opposite.
 Instead of sitting on the kayak, you sit inside the enclosed cockpit.
 Sit-in kayaks also position you below the water surface rather than above.

 You need a suitable paddle for your sea kayaking experience to be seamless.
 Unlike paddles for canoes, the ones used in kayaks have blades on both ends and a middle grip.

 Before getting a kayaking paddle, you should consider:

 – Weight and length

 swipe up for more